Doubling Down on Domestic Chip Production

 What's not evident to those outside the chip fabrication world is that, despite the propensity of hardware vendors globally, only a limited amount of facilities can make the microchips go into them.
 As you can guess, the biggest manufacturers have the greatest influence over what these facilities produce.
 For example, Apple's order for chips to go into its latest iPhone might take priority over a smaller manufacturer.

-Strengthening Capacity Abroad
+Strengthening Fabrication Capacity Abroad

 Intel has pledged to invest, from 2019 to the end of 2021, over $7 billion in manufacturing capacity in Ireland to address both political pressures and capacity issues.
 As a result, the company intends to create approximately 1,600 permanent jobs and 5,000 construction jobs.
 While there may be many advantages to producing their product in the Emerald Isle, their main purpose may be to allow the EU increased capacity to make its chips.

-The company is not stopping at their facilities.
+The company is not stopping at its facilities.
 For the first time, they plan to allow the manufacturing of Intel chips at non-Intel facilities.
 That means fabrication facilities that never had the opportunity to build Intel technology will now be commissioned to do so.
 And while the move represents an unprecedented opening of Intel's intellectual property, its goal is clearly to allow for greater production capacity.

-Leveraging Increased Capacity
+Leveraging Increased Chip Capacity

 Intel's expansion is not solely about growing its capacity.
 The company intends to open up the upcoming Arizona and Ireland facilities to chip fabrication for other manufacturers.
 Therefore, they will allow other fab facilities to build Intel chips and offer the capability of chip building to other companies, including Apple and others.